* As an Amazon Associate I earn from qualifying purchases.

 To participate, make sure your car or boat meets all the event rules for size, weight, and design.
 Arrive early to register your vehicle and do any last-minute adjustments.
 During the event, remember to demonstrate good sportsmanship, whether you win or lose.

-These events are about more than just racing.
-They are also about having fun, learning how to compete fairly, and enjoying the spirit of camaraderie with fellow Scouts and the community.
+These events are about having fun, learning how to compete fairly, and enjoying the spirit of camaraderie with fellow Scouts and the community.

 Frequently Asked Questions for the Arrow of Light Race Time Adventure